lucor/lian/README.md

 Usage: golicense [OPTIONS] [PATH]

 Options:
-  -a, --allowed          list of allowed licenses separated by comma (i.e. MIT, BSD-3-Clause).
-Default to all -d, --download         download dependencies to local cache -h, --help             show this help message
+  -a, --allowed          comma separated list of allowed licenses (i.e. MIT, BSD-3-Clause).
+Default to all -d, --download         download dependencies to local cache
+      --dump             dump all licenses
+  -h, --help             show this help message
-      --list-names       list the names of the license file can be detected and exit --list-licenses    list the licenses can be detected and exit -o, --output <file>    write to file instead of stdout -v, --verbose          make the tool verbose
-      --version          show the version number
+      --list-names       list the names of the license file can be detected and exit --list-licenses    list the licenses can be detected and exit -o, --output <file>    write to file instead of stdout --version          show the version number
 ```

 ### License check for a Go module

 ```
-golicense -a "MIT,BSD-3-CLAUSE" /path/to/go.mod > /dev/null
+golicense --allowed "MIT,BSD-3-CLAUSE" /path/to/go.mod
 ```

-### Dump all licenses to a file
+### Dump all licenses to a file for a Go binary

 ```
-golicense -o LICENSE-THIRD-PARTY
+golicense --dump -o LICENSE-THIRD-PARTY /path/to/go_binary
 ```